Thomascountz/thomascountz/_posts/2025-06-08-reverse-engineering-apples-voice-recording-m4a-transcripts.md

 Copying-and-pasting isn't a big deal, I know.
 But it is _just enough_ of a deal to stop me from making use of transcriptions—which have become more valuable to me than the audio itself.

-Plus, if there's anything we programmers know how to do, it's how to write complicated automatons to avoid copying-and-pasting.
+Plus, if there's anything we programmers know how to do best, it's how to write complicated automatons to avoid copying-and-pasting.

 ## Step 1: Find the Transcripts